eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 I envision the implementation as follows:

 1. Update `CLIEngine` and `cli` to accept `style` as a valid option for `--fix-type`.
-1. Create a `StyleEditor` class to represent individual style editors.
+1. Create a `Style` class to represent individual style editors.
 1. When plugins are loaded, look for style editors in addition to rules and processors.
-1. Style editors would be loaded from `CLIEngine` and applied inside of `Linter#verifyAndFix()`.
+1. Style editors would be loaded and applied from `CLIEngine`.
 1. Add a `Linter#defineStyle()` method to store style editors inside of `Linter`.

 ## Documentation